google/zetasql/docs/pipe-syntax.md

 **Description**

-Evaluates an expression over all rows of an input table to verify that the expression is true or raise an assertion error if it's false.
+Evaluates an expression on every row of an input table to verify that the expression is true for every row.
+If it is false for at least one row, it produces an assertion error.

 The expression must evaluate to a boolean value.
 When the expression evaluates to `TRUE`, the input table passes through the `ASSERT` operator unchanged.
 When